Rev. Jessica Petersen-Mutai, Senior Minister

 Lisa Stanger, Office Manager

+Lisa Stanger has been with us since August of 2005.
 Lisa comes from a background of office administration and health care.
 Lisa is a native of Bloomington.
 She graduated from Bloomington High School North and attended Indiana University.
 Lisa has two sons, Sean and Jason.
 Lisa enjoys reading, bowling, dancing, and traveling.